 When we think about foods that raise cholesterol, we normally think of those that are heavy in saturated fats.
 And while it’s true that these foods, along with those high in trans fats, do increase bad (LDL) cholesterol levels more than others, they certainly aren’t the only factor worth paying attention to.

-Americans consume an estimated 20 teaspoons of sugar each day, on average, according to the American Heart Association (AHA).
-Of course, consumption rates vary from person to person, but there’s little doubt that these empty calories are impacting our health.
+Americans consume an estimated 20 teaspoons of sugar each day, on average, according to the

 One study is frequently cited as proving the effects of sugar on cholesterol levels.
 Researchers found that sugar consumption raised several markers for cardiovascular disease.